What is a Sleep Study Test?

 What if I am not approved to have a Bulk-Billed Sleep Study Test?

 Medicare has a certain criteria to approve patients for a Bulk Billed Home Sleep Study test.
-If you do not meet this criteria you can get a private Home Sleep Study Test, these range from $100-$300.
-Please call us on 1300 911 755 to discuss.
+If you do not meet this criteria you can have a private Home Sleep Study Test for $300.
+Please call us on 1300 911 755 to discuss and arrange your sleep study today.

 What are the possible results of a sleep test?